-2An example often referred to is the planned maintenance of a major generating unit, which is likely to be public information available to all market participants.
-Assuming a stylized setting, such outage will necessarily affect electricity spot prices expected to prevail during the time the unit is offline.
+2Benth and Meyer-Brandis (2009) provide several examples in support of this argument, such as the case of planned maintenance for a major generating unit, which is likely to be public information available to all market participants.
+Assuming a stylized setting, this outage will necessarily affect electricity spot prices expected to prevail during the time the unit is offline.
 Likewise, the outage will also affect today's prices of derivative contracts such as forward/futures contracts if their delivery period overlaps with the period of scheduled maintenance.
-However, void of any means to economically efficiently store electricity bought at (cheaper) spot prices today and to sell it at higher prices during the time of the outage, there seems no way to arbitrage such situation - implying, hence, that today's electricity spot prices will remain virtually unaffected by the announcement of the outage.
-See Benth and Meyer-Brandis (2009) for further examples.
+However, in the absence of any means to economically store electricity bought at (cheaper) spot prices today and to sell it at higher prices during the time of the outage, there is no way to arbitrage such situation - implying, hence, that today's electricity spot prices will remain virtually unaffected by the announcement of the outage.